odino/nikki/README.md

 nikki
 ```

-This command will start nikki on port `9123`: now simply open
-your beloved browser at `localhost:9123`
+This command will open your browser at `http://localhost:9123/`,
-and you will see that nikki shows you a list of files in `/` (no jokes):
+where the IDE is running.

-to open a new project, simply specify it in the URL, for
+To open specific project, simply specify it in the URL, for
 example `http://localhost:9123/home/odino/my-project`.

 If you wish to start nikki on another port, simply specify it